ytakzk/Swift-Simple-Interactive-Art/README.md

 Very simple interactive art work using Swift.

-Here, The circles are rendered with UIView for simplification so the rendering is not fast, which makes easy understanding of the syntax.
+Here, the circles are rendered with UIView for simplification so the rendering is not fast, which makes easy understanding of the syntax.
 ## The Interaction

 Initially, 100 balls with velocity are arranged on the screen.